m-reza-rahman/jakartaee-docker/uber-jar/README.md

 # Using Uber Jars
 This demo will show an alternative way of deploying Java EE applications on Docker.
-Application server is packaged inside the Jar that will run inside Docker.
+The application server is packaged inside the jar that will run inside Docker.
 The application will be run without any external dependencies.

 ## Start the Database with Docker
 The first step to getting the application running is getting the database up.
 Please follow the instructions below to get the database running.